 While I am passionate about Downton Abbey, I get really excited when I can inspire others to get into the kitchen to cook real and healthy food, particularly those like Lady Sybil who have no skills, but are eager to learn.
 Cooking is a labour of love and sharing that love is so important in building/maintaining relationships.

 The Crawleys and servants shared most of their meals together.
 It is a shame our busy lives prevent many of us from sitting down together to eat on a regular basis.
 Keep sharing your pictures of Downton era foods and I will post here and thank you with a free download of my book.

-Sometimes it can be challenging to trace our favorite foods to the source.
+Sometimes it can be challenging to trace our favourite foods to the source.
 While called Florentines, food historians are not convinced that these popular biscuits came from Florence, Italy.
-One story gives credit to the French and not the Italians, tracing the delicate treat to King Louis XIV of France, created in honor of a state visit by the Medicis of Florence.
+One story gives credit to the French and not the Italians, tracing the delicate treat to King Louis XIV of France, created in honour of a state visit by the Medicis of Florence.